varnishcache/varnish-cache/doc/sphinx/users-guide/command-line.rst

 Known Port for HTTP.

-You can specify multiple addresses separated by a comma, and you can use numeric or host/service names if you like, varnish will try to open and service as many of them as possible, but if none of them can be opened, varnishd will not start.
+You can specify multiple addresses separated by a comma, and you can use numeric or host/service names if you like, Varnish will try to open and service as many of them as possible, but if none of them can be opened, varnishd will not start.